shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 :::

 ## Invoke through code
-Invoke Shake through code by calling the `Shake.show` method anywhere after `Shake.start`.
+Invoke Shake user feedback through code by calling the `Shake.show` method anywhere after `Shake.start`.

 The `show` method can be called with the argument `ShakeScreen` which determines the first presented screen in the Shake UI.
 The default value is `ShakeScreen.NEW`.